This last summer I died. Sort of.

 Babies gestate for 9 months.
 I can’t remember what it’s like being in a womb.
 Dark, quiet.
 Muffled probably.
 Maybe still.
 I assume there is comfort there also.

-And my “no” is even more resolute.
-It’s been honed.
+And my no is even more resolute, even more sharp.

 So, I don’t really know how to wrap this up into a tidy call-to-action.
 But I thought I should tell you the truth.
 The truth about pleasure.
-Which is really the truth of following your yes and no. And how it can save your life while you’re dying.
+Which is really the truth of following your yes and no. And how it can save your life while you are dying.

 Now is a good time to sign up for the Pleasure Challenge.
 If you feel like it.The Great Pleasure Challenge